 Every year on 1st August two things of note happen.
 I wake up to the new reality of being another year older, but not having the benefit of a birthday to soften the blow, while the rest of Yorkshire gets stuck into celebrating Yorkshire day.
-As I’m originally of Southern extraction it’s arguable which of these has more personal significance for me, but that didn’t stop me accepting an invitation from Marks & Spencer to head up to their Vangarde shopping park store and give them the chance to show off the best products they source from the region.
+As I’m originally of Southern extraction it’s arguable which of these has more personal significance for me, but that didn’t stop me accepting an invitation to Yorkshire Day with Marks & Spencer to head up to their Vangarde shopping park store and give them the chance to show off the best products they source from the region.

 The Vangarde store has been open for a couple of years now and, with its striking frontage dominated by its “living wall” it’s one of two big draws at Vangarde along with John Lewis.
 It’s easily reached by bus, even more so if you don’t get distracted and do manage to turn up for the bus you intended to get.
 Oops.